bayes343/tsbase/lib/src/README.md

 My goal with this project is to build out a more pure TypeScript framework.
 Not a frontend framework, but a set of base class libraries that can be taken with you regardless of what *presentation* technology (Angular, React, etc.) is used.

 This project is very heavily influenced by the .Net framework; in many cases that is intentional.
-These APIs in particular have their public interfaces modeled very closely after their .Net Framework equivalents:
+These APIs in particular have their interfaces modeled very closely after their .Net Framework equivalents:
 - Enumerable\<T> (IEnumerable\<T>)
 - List\<T>
 - HttpClient